abinit/abinit/doc/tutorial/dmft_triqs.md

 {% dialog tests/tutoparal/Input/tdmft_triqs_1.abi %}

-Launch the input file with Abinit.
+Launch the input file with ABINIT.
 For the rest of this tutorial, we will run everything on 4 CPUs, but feel free to use more if you can:

     mpirun -n 4 abinit tdmft_triqs_1.abi > log 2>&1